ITPNYU/ITP-IMA-Community-Guidelines/community_statement.md

 ITP/IMA is a community whose mission is to explore the imaginative uses of emerging technologies — to make people's lives safer, more just, more beautiful, more meaningful, and more fun.
 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-These Community Commitments apply to all ITP/IMA community members (faculty, staff, students, residents, fellows, and guests), ITP/IMA physical and digital spaces (e.g. Email listservs, Yorb, and ITP/IMA Discord server), and all courses, events, and projects created at or in service to ITP/IMA.
+These Community Guidelines apply to all ITP/IMA community members (faculty, staff, students, residents, fellows, and guests), ITP/IMA physical and digital spaces (e.g. Email listservs, Yorb, and ITP/IMA Discord server), and all courses, events, and projects created at or in service to ITP/IMA.

 ## <a name="solidarity">Solidarity</a>